Active Multi-Object Exploration and Recognition via Tactile Whiskers: Related Work

-Our focus is on tactile sensors that are suitable for exploring environments without object priors.
-However, Most of the aforementioned sensors are not suitable for spatial exploration tasks, because the design determines that those sensors only have a very narrow sensing range.
+Our focus is on tactile sensors that are suitable for spatial exploration tasks.
+However, most conventional tactile sensors only have a very narrow sensing range and thus lack efficiency.
 For example, the commercial force-sensitive resistors (FSR), piezoresistive, and capacitive sensors are all manufactured into thin films (or plates), which constrains the contact to be inside a local surface region \cite{schofield2016effect, maiolino2013flexible}.
 To address this limitation, we developed a whisker tactile sensor, which has a wide sensing range and high sensitivity.
 We report on satisfactory results in exploring a variety of challenging scenes.